RemiHin/filament-prefab/README.md

 2. Implement required methods
 3. Available resources will be auto detected by the menu item resource

+### How to use titles and slugs
+1. For titles and slugs we use a forked and self-hosted project [filament-title-with-slug](https://github.com/MotivoZwolle/filament-title-with-slug)
+2. On forms use the `TitleWithSlugInput` form component.
+This will handle both the title and the slug.
+Both fields are required and the slug field validates if it is unique.
+3. For more documentation checkout [the motivo repository](https://github.com/MotivoZwolle/filament-title-with-slug)

 ### Front-end
 1. visit `/blog` for a blog overview
 2. visit `/blog/{blog:slug}` for the show page of a blog